-DISCLOSURE: I was provided a complimentary copy of Beneath the Sun by Peachtree Publishers in exchange for my honest review.
-Opinions expressed are solely my own and I received no compensation for this review.
-Giveaway copy is also provided directly to the winner by Peachtree Publishers.
+DISCLOSURE: I was provided a complimentary copy by Litfuse Publicity Group in exchange for my honest review.
+I received no compensation for this review.